As of 1 July this year, various changes are expected to occur in the laws of Australia.

 The changes that individuals will face in Australia at work and at home are outlined below.

-In May last year, the Federal Government announced that the revision of the GST Act would strengthen compliance with the Act, requiring buyers of new residential property or land to pay GST (Goods and Services Tax) directly to the ATO.
-In the past, the system required the Purchaser to pay the Contractor the amount payable plus GST.
-However, the Contractor often failed to pay their GST properly.
+In May last year, the Federal Government announced that through the revision of the GST Act, it would strengthen the compliancy with the Act, requiring buyers of new residential property or land to pay GST (Goods and Services Tax) directly to the ATO.
+In the past, the system required the Purchaser to pay the Contractor the amount payable plus GST however, the Contractor often failed to pay their GST properly.

 Under the new online GST related laws introduced by the Turnbull government, businesses seeking to impose GST on purchases under $1,000 per year must have annual sales of $75,000 or above.